tabler/tabler/pages/_docs/ribbons.md

 ## Ribbon style

-Change the style of a ribbon.
+Change the style of a ribbon to make it go well with your interface design.

 {% capture code %}
 {% include cards/ribbon.html bookmark=true color="orange" text="-50%" %}